 1. The creation of Vila Nova de Andrade:

-In the 16th century, most of Bairro Alto was owned by the counts of Andrade and Atouguia, who came together to create Vila Nova de Andrade.
-Vila Nova de Andrade started in 1513 between the river and Rua de Santos, having approximately 500 inhabitants in 1528 and almost a thousand at the end of the 16th century.
-The first inhabitants of Bairro Alto were people related to the maritime professions, mostly workers in Ribeira das Naus.
+In the 16th century, most of Bairro Alto was owned by the counts of Andrade and Atouguia, who joined together to create Vila Nova de Andrade.
+Vila Nova de Andrade began in 1513 between the river and Rua de Santos, with approximately 500 inhabitants in 1528 and almost a thousand at the end of the 16th century.
+The first inhabitants of Bairro Alto were people related to maritime professions, mostly workers in Ribeira das Naus.

-2. The establishment of the Jesuits on the São Roque Hill:
+2. The establishment of the Jesuits on the Colina de São Roque:

-in 1553, the Society of Jesus was installed on the Hill of São Roque with the construction of the Church of São Roque and a Hospital.
-Bairro Alto becomes known as Bairro Alto de São Roque, having been the place chosen by the Nobles to live with their families.
-Two Neighborhoods started to exist: Bairro Alto de São Roque and Bairro Baixo of Vila Nova de Andrade.
-Bairro Alto grew around the Church of São Roque, having been considered the first rationalist layout in the city of Lisbon.
+in 1553, the Society of Jesus installed itself on the Hill of São Roque with the construction of the Church of São Roque and a Hospital.
+Bairro Alto is now known as Bairro Alto de São Roque, having been the place chosen by the Nobles to live with their families.
+Two neighborhoods now exist: Bairro Alto de São Roque and the Bairro Baixo de Vila Nova de Andrade.
+Bairro Alto grew around the Church of São Roque, having been considered the first rationalist layout of the city of Lisbon.
 In the 16th century, the streets of Bairro Alto were considered wide and suitable for coaches at the time.

-the 1755 Earthquake destroyed a large part of the Vila Nova de Andrade Low District.
-However, Bairro Alto de São Roque was hardly affected.
-It was from this time that Bairro Alto began to be inhabited by the Bourgeoisie and Aristocracy, a time when the attic of buildings began to be used as housing.
+The 1755 earthquake destroyed a large part of the Bairro Baixo in Vila Nova de Andrade.
+However, Bairro Alto de São Roque was barely reached.
+It was from this time on that Bairro Alto began to be inhabited by the Bourgeoisie and Aristocracy, a time when the attic waters of buildings began to be used as housing.

-4. The transformation of Bairro Alto from the 19th century:
+4. The transformation of Bairro Alto from the 19th century onwards:

-from the 19th century onwards, nobles sold most of the palaces and abandoned Bairro Alto to other parts of the city.
-It was from this date that Bairro Alto de Lisboa became the headquarters of the country’s written press: practically all press newspapers were installed there.
-With the press, Bairro Alto was transformed and became known for the cultural, bohemian and artistic environment that lasts until today.
+from the 19th century onwards, the nobles sold most of the palaces and left Bairro Alto for other parts of the city.
+It was from this date that Bairro Alto de Lisboa became the headquarters of the country’s written press: practically all press newspapers settled there.
+With journalistic press, Bairro Alto was transformed and became known for its cultural, bohemian and artistic environment that lasts until today.
 Bairro Alto was the headquarters of the national press from the 19th century until 1970.
-Currently there is only one newspaper in Bairro Alto, the sports newspaper “A Bola”.
-From the 1980s onwards, the first nightlife venues emerged, namely the “Frágil” discotheque and the “Pap’Açorda” restaurant (currently established in Mercado da Ribeira).
+Currently, there is only one newspaper in Bairro Alto, the sports newspaper “A Bola”.
+From the 1980s onwards, the first nightlife venues appeared, namely the discotheque “Frágil” and the restaurant “Pap’Açorda” (currently with an establishment in the Mercado da Ribeira).

 Architecture and origin of Bairro Alto

-The architecture in Bairro Alto is possible to observe through the perpendicular streets perfectly drawn the ruler and square, being equally labyrinthine because they all look the same for those visiting Bairro Alto for the first time.
+The architecture in Bairro Alto can be seen through the perpendicular streets perfectly designed with ruler and square, being equally labyrinthine due to the fact that they all look the same for those visiting Bairro Alto for the first time.
 Bairro Alto was the first neighborhood with urban planning to be built outside the old fence that surrounded the city of Lisbon.
-The current Bairro Alto has its origins in the 18th century, from the reign of Dom João V (1689-1750) with the displacement of the Nobility who fled the riverside area to Bairro Alto, located north of downtown Lisbon.
-Bairro Alto is the biggest example of urban planning in Lisbon.
-In Bairro Alto you can find imposing churches, such as the Church of São Roque or the Church of Santa Catarina, palaces, namely the Palace of the Marquês de Pombal and the Palace of Santa Catarina, wide and squares such as Largo do Carmo or Praça Luís Camões and gardens, especially that of São Pedro de Alcântara, integrated in the São Pedro de Alcântara Viewpoint.
+The current Bairro Alto has its origins in the 18th century, from the reign of Dom João V (1689-1750) with the displacement of the Nobility who fled the riverside area to Bairro Alto, located north of the center of Lisbon.
+Bairro Alto is the greatest example of urban planning in Lisbon.
+In Bairro Alto you can find imposing churches, such as the Igreja de São Roque or the Igreja de Santa Catarina, palaces such as the Palácio do Marquês de Pombal and the Palácio de Santa Catarina, squares and squares such as Largo do Carmo or Praça Luís Camões and gardens, especially that of São Pedro de Alcântara, integrated in the São Pedro de Alcântara Viewpoint.

 The neighborhood of Santa Catarina, built on the hill of Santa Catarina, was thus designated to pay homage to Santa Catarina of Mount Sinai.
-The main highlights of the neighborhood of Santa Catarina are the Miradouro de Santa Catarina, Alto de Santa Catarina, Praça Luís de Camões and Largo do Calhariz.
-Santa Catarina neighborhood was the place where Portas de Santa Catarina da Cerca Fernandina were located.
-The geographical limits of Santa Catarina hill are defined between Praça Luís de Camões and Calçada do Combro.
-The neighborhood of Santa Catarina has a unique landscape throughout the city of Lisbon due to the sloping terrain and the magnificent view of the Tagus River that can be seen from almost all buildings.
+The main highlights of the neighborhood of Santa Catarina are the Miradouro de Santa Catarina, Alto de Santa Catarina, Praça Luís de Camões and Largo do Calhariz. neighborhood of Santa Catarina was the place where the Portas de Santa Catarina da Cerca Fernandina were located.
+The geographical limits of the Santa Catarina hill are defined between Praça Luís de Camões and Calçada do Combro.
+The district of Santa Catarina presents a unique landscape in the entire city of Lisbon due to the sloping terrain and the magnificent view of the Tagus river that can be seen from almost all buildings.
 Most of the buildings are old, the streets are narrow and winding.
-In this neighborhood, like a little throughout the historic area of Lisbon, we can experience people talking from one window to the other, the clothes spread on the clotheslines and a unique excitement throughout the day and most of the night.
-It is a popular place for Portuguese and foreigners to rest, visit and live.
+In this neighbourhood, like all over Lisbon’s historic area, we can experience people talking from one window to the other, the clothes laid out on the clotheslines and a unique excitement throughout the day and most of the night.
+It is a very popular place for Portuguese and foreigners to rest, visit and live.

-The neighborhood of Bica located between Bairro Alto and Cais do Sodré and presents a unique landscape in the city with the existence of several sidewalks, narrow streets and stairs.
+The Bica district located between Bairro Alto and Cais do Sodré and presents a unique landscape in the city with the existence of several sidewalks, narrow streets and steps.
 The main arteries are Rua da Bica de Duarte Belo, Calçada da Bica and Calçada da Bica Pequena.
-The neighborhood of Bica arose due to a landslide in 1597 that occurred between Alto de Santa Catarina and the Alto das Chagas.
-The Bica neighborhood must the name of the fountain Bica dos Olhos built in 1675, known for the miraculous ability to treat blindness when washing the eyes with water.
-Rua da Bica de Duarte Belo is the most important street in the neighborhood, this is where we find the *Elevador da Bica.
-The Elevador da Bica was inaugurated on June 28, 1892 with the aim of helping the inhabitants of neighborhood transporting water and goods.
-Currently, it is one of the main means of transport in the neighborhood, one of the most important tourist attractions in the city of Lisbon and connects Rua de São Paulo to Largo do Calhariz.
+The Bica district arose due to a landslide in 1597 that occurred between Alto de Santa Catarina and Alto das Chagas.
+The Bica neighborhood owes its name to the source Bica dos Olhos built in 1675, known for its miraculous capacity to treat blindness by washing the eyes with water.
+Duarte Belo’s Bica street is the most important in the neighborhood, this is where we find the Elevador da Bica.
+The Elevador da Bica was inaugurated on June 28, 1892 with the aim of helping the inhabitants of the neighborhood to transport water and goods.
+It is currently one of the main means of transport in the neighborhood, one of the most important tourist attractions in the city of Lisbon and it connects Rua de São Paulo to Largo do Calhariz.

-Cerca Fernandina was built in 1375 in this very popular area to get in and out of Lisbon during the 15th and 16th centuries.
-The Portas de Santa Catarina were destroyed between 1702 and 1707 to make it possible for the parade of Dona Maria Ana of Austria, to be the future wife of Dom João V. The Portas de Santa Catarina they were later replaced by Largo do Chiado and two churches: the Church of Nossa Senhora do Loreto and the Church of Nossa Senhora da Encarnação.
+The Cerca Fernandina was built in 1375 in this very popular area for entering and leaving Lisbon during the 15th and 16th centuries.
+The Portas de Santa Catarina were destroyed between 1702 and 1707 so that the procession of Dona Maria Ana de Austria could pass, future wife of Dom João V. As Portas de Santa Catarina was later replaced by Largo do Chiado and two churches: the Church of Nossa Senhora do Loreto and the Church of Nossa Senhora da Encarnação.